oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 In this lab we are going to go through the process of **manually** performing a canary deployment, along with recovering it.
 We're doing this manually so you get the full details of what's happening, however normally you would use automated tools like [Flagger](https://flagger.app) or [Spinaker](https://www.spinnaker.io/) to actually perform the steps for you (and at a much finer granularity)

-We are going to deploy a version of the stockmanager service that deliberately breaks sometimes, from this you can gather than we will not be completing the deployment, but rolling it back !
+We are going to deploy a version of the stockmanager service that deliberately breaks sometimes, from this you can gather than we will not be completing the deployment, but rolling it back!

 More importantly we are going to do this while keeping the stockmanager service online all the time.